Parent-Lab-University-of-Michigan/pcdh19_eeg_analysis/readme.md

 * calculate_comodulogram: a function that to create comodulograms given a signal and frequency bands
 * calculate_comodulogram_stack: a function similar to calculate_comodulogram, but it first breaks the signal into chunks and returns the comodulogram for each chunk
 * comodulogram_test: a script that walks through the process of developing a comodulogram and demonstrates some of their limitations
-* get_clip_metadata: a function that holds the information about the clips that get analysed in the _channel scripts.
+* get_clip_metadata: a function that holds the information about the clips that get analysed in the _clip scripts.
 * get_directory_info: a function that stores the paths to important files; it's basically a configuration file
 * get_lfp: this file reads and minimally processes `.edf` files into LFP signals
 * multi_clip.m: this script analyses a set of clips in parallel (formerly multi_channel.m)